-If none of the above has helped you to identify the problem, there is a page of fault-finding information on http://members.ozemail.com.au/~bobpar/esrprob.htm.
+If none of the above has helped you to identify the problem, there is a page of fault-finding information on http://bobparker.net.au/esr_meter/esrprob.htm.
 Do a Google search for "ESR meter faultfinding" if you can't find it.
-There is also the AnaTek customer forum at www.anatekcorp.com/forum with lots of hints, tips and ideas on how to use your meter.
+There is also the AnaTek customer forum with lots of hints, tips and ideas on how to use your meter.